juice-shop/pwning-juice-shop/part2/injection.md

 behaviour differs from regular use.
 Maybe you can even provoke an error where the application leaks details about the query structure and schema details like table or column names.
 Do not miss this opportunity.

-### Order the Christmas special offer of 2014

-To solve this challenge you need _to order_ a product that is not supposed to be available any more.

-#### Hints

-* Find out how the application _hides_ deleted products from its customers.
-* Try to craft an attack string that makes deleted products visible again.
-* You need to get the deleted product into your shopping cart and trigger the _Checkout_.

 ### Log in with the administrator's user account